© All Rights Reserved suann

 The Cathedral of St. Leodegar is another prominent landmark in Lucerne, easily recognised by its twin needle towers.
 The cathedral was originally built in 735, and modified in 1633 with a Renaissance style.
 The cathedral is known locally as Hofchile, or in German as Hofkirche.

-Lucerne's summers from June to early September see highs of 20-25 °C, with nights between 10 °C and 15 °C. Winters from December to March are mostly above zero during the day just below at night.
+Lucerne's summers from June to early September see highs of 20-25 °C, with nights between 10 °C and 15 °C. Winters from December to March are mostly above zero during the day and just below at night.

 Swiss Railways has regular connections to many cities and towns throughout Switzerland.
 There are hourly trains from Olten and Zurich Airport and half-hourly trains from Zurich, and a direct train every hour from Bern.
 The "Zentralbahn" branch of the Swiss Federal Railway provides also hourly trains between Interlaken and Luzern during daytime.